synvara/aider-mcp-server/README.md

 ...see .env.sample for more
 ```

+### Configuration in .mcp.json

-4. Copy and fill out the the `.mcp.json` into the root of your project and update the `--directory` to point to this project's root directory and the `--current-working-dir` to point to the root of your project.
+Copy and fill out the `.mcp.json` into the root of your project:

 ```json
 {